MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/jea/overview.md

 ---
-ms.date:  07/10/2019
-keywords:  jea,powershell,security
+description: JEA is a security technology that enables delegated administration for anything managed by PowerShell. ms.date: 07/10/2019
 title: Overview of Just Enough Administration (JEA)
-description: JEA is a security technology that enables delegated administration for anything managed by PowerShell.
 ---

 # Just Enough Administration